Raaginder: Music

-Sound, Image, and Name

 In an interview with NBC News Asia, Raaginder stated about his musical sound, "Music can be interpreted in any way.
 I try to make music that's universal to every aspect ...the one obvious message is my identity.
 I want my identity to be known with my music.
 This turban and beard, I feel like, is a big part of why I am where I am today.
 So even though I'll do a 'Hotline Bling' cover, the fact that there's aspects of the music that are foreign and even the aspects of me – the way I look – I think that makes a difference because it's something people haven't seen, and it's something people need to see."

 In an interview with Brown Girl Magazine, Raaginder stated; "the neighborhood I lived in and the school I went to was primarily Latino and Black.
 Due to that, the first genre of music I was drawn to when I moved to America was hip-hop.
 Hip-Hop was the gateway for me to be relatable to the other students.
 Everyone around the school knew all of the hits word for word and I started picking it up as well.
 I know it was a shock to many kids around me that a little-turbaned boy from Asia listened to rap on the regular.
 Around the same time, I had started to learn the violin (in the classical and Indian classical tradition).
 Although Indian classical violin was completely left field from hip-hop, they both instilled resiliency and confidence in me which allowed me to defend myself and be comfortable in my own skin.
 What started as a tool to connect with others, ended up becoming my identity over the years.
 It got to the point where a couple of my friends started calling me “Violinder.”